tad N t_event T_lo T_hi delta tmax compute-ID keyword value ...

 TAD is described in this paper by Art Voter.
 It is a method that uses accelerated dynamics at an elevated temperature to generate results at a specified lower temperature.
 A good overview of accelerated dynamics methods for such systems is given in this review paper from the same group.
 In general, these methods assume that the long-time dynamics is dominated by infrequent events i.e. the system is is confined to low energy basins for long periods, punctuated by brief, randomly-occurring transitions to adjacent basins.
 TAD is suitable for infrequent-event systems, where in addition, the transition kinetics are well-approximated by harmonic transition state theory (hTST).
 In hTST, the temperature dependence of transition rates follows the Arrhenius relation.
 As a consequence a set of event times generated in a high-temperature simulation can be mapped to a set of much longer estimated times in the low-temperature system.
 However, because this mapping involves the energy barrier of the transition event, which is different for each event, the first event at the high temperature may not be the earliest event at the low temperature.
 TAD handles this by first generating a set of possible events from the current basin.
 After each event, the simulation is reflected backwards into the current basin.
 This is repeated until the stopping criterion is satisfied, at which point the event with the earliest low-temperature occurrence time is selected.
 The stopping criterion is that the confidence measure be greater than 1-delta.
 The confidence measure is the probability that no earlier low-temperature event will occur at some later time in the high-temperature simulation. hTST provides an lower bound for this probability, based on the user-specified minimum pre-exponential factor (reciprocal of tmax).

 In order to estimate the energy barrier for each event, the TAD method invokes the NEB method.
 Each NEB replica runs on a partition of processors.
 The current NEB implementation in LAMMPS restricts you to having exactly one processor per replica.
 For more information, see the documentation for the neb command.
 In the current LAMMPS implementation of TAD, all the non-NEB TAD operations are performed on the first partition, while the other partitions remain idle.
-See Section 6.5 of the manual for further discussion of multi-replica simulations.
+See the Howto replica doc page for further discussion of multi-replica simulations.

 A TAD run has several stages, which are repeated each time an event is performed.
 The logic for a TAD run is as follows: